Skip to main content

 • A clear breakdown of each funding period under the case overview

-When booking appointments or support activities, you will receive a warning if you are overbooking a funding period or periods.
+• Receive a warning if you are overbooking a funding period(s) or the whole case.

 This helps your team stay ahead of funding constraints, reduce billing errors, and keep service delivery aligned with available funds.